Autodesk-Forge/design.automation-nodejs-revit.parameters.excel/README.md

 ### Using the app

-Open the browser: [http://localhost:3000](http://localhost:3000), there are 2 ways to upgrade files:
+Open the browser: [http://localhost:3000](http://localhost:3000), it provides the abilities to export & import parameter with Excel:

-Select Revit file version in BIM360 Hub to view the Model, Select parameters which you want to export|import, choose either export or import and click 'Execute'.
+1. Select Revit file version in BIM360 Hub to view the Model, Select parameters which you want to export|import, choose either export or import and click 'Execute'.
+2. Select the Door type or instance in Model Viewer, and open the customized property panel to see the result.

 ## Packages used